Referendum, www.ch.ch.

 Direct democracy

-Only a good insight into the history and the emergence of direct democracy puts its functioning into the right perspective.
+The system of the Swiss Confederation (Confoederatio Helvetica) does occupy a special place among such democracies.
+Only a good insight into the history and the emergence of direct democracy put its functioning into the right perspective.

 A single or double veto by the People (Referendum) and/or the Council of States (Ständerat) means the end of a (constitutional) law or treaty, even if the government and the National Council have agreed to it.